zama-ai/bounty-program/README.md

 <details>
 <summary>How often are list of bounties updated?</summary>
 <br>
 Season 1 was launched during Q4-2022.
-A season usually lasts a several weeks to give contributors enough time to work on their solutions.
+A season usually lasts several weeks to months in order to give contributors enough time to work on their solutions.
 </details>
 <br/>

 <details>
 <summary>How long will it take for a bounty submission to be reviewed?</summary>
 <br>
 We are reviewing most of the submissions at the end of every seasons.
-But feel free to submit your code at any time [here](https:/zama.ai/bounty-program).
+But feel free to submit your code at any time [here](https:/zama.ai/bounty-and-grant-program).
 </details>
 <br/>